jmalarcon/MIIS/docs/Settings.md

 ----

 ### - TemplateName
 This is the name of the subfolder in the previous `TemplatesBasePath` folder, that contains the layout files and the rest of resources for the template we want to use in our site.
+You can set it in your `web.config` file to be applied to the whole folder or application, or in the Front-Matter of files to change it for that specific file only.

 >If this this parameter is not established or if it's set as `none`, then a basic minimum HTML5 template is used.
 See: [Serving plain HTML from Markdown](Plain-HTML){target="_blank"}.
-You can specify `raw` too as the value for this parameter to obtain the raw HTML form the file, without any other "wrapping" tags.
+You can specify `raw` too as the value for this parameter to obtain the raw transformed HTML for the file, without any other "wrapping" tags.
 This is useful to get raw data from a file, after being transformed and rendered (you can use a `.mdh` file without any HTML in it to return any kind of data in text format).

 ----